Thursday 29 January 2026 - Annual Climate Summary for Tasmania - Product code IDCKGC57R0

 Notes

-The Annual climate summary, generally published on the second working day of the year, lists the main features of the weather in Tasmania using the most timely and accurate information available on the date of publication; it will generally not be updated.
-More extensive discussion of significant weather events, along with later information and data that has had greater opportunity for quality control, will be presented in the Monthly Weather Review.
+The Annual climate summary, usually published in the first week of the following month, lists the main features of the weather in Tasmania using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 10 am on Monday 4 January 2021.
+This statement has been prepared based on information available on Thursday 29 January 2026.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Averages for individual sites are long-term means based on observations from